Brig. Gen. Robinson Robbie Risner

 He was a POW for seven years, four months, and 27 days.

-12 February 1973 Robbie returned to the United States, and was assigned to the 1st Tactical Fighter Wing at MacDill Air Force Base, Florida, where he became combat ready in the F-4 Phantom II.
+12 February 1973 Robbie returned to the United States and was assigned to the 1st Tactical Fighter Wing at MacDill Air Force Base, Florida, where he became combat-ready in the F-4 Phantom II.
 Risner was later transferred to Cannon Air Force Base, New Mexico in February 1974 to command the 832d Air Division, in which he flew the F-111 Aardvark fighter-bomber.
 He was promoted to brigadier general in May 1974.
 On 1 August 1975

 At his death, Air Force Chief of Staff General Mark A. Welsh III observed: "Brig.
 Gen. James Robinson "Robbie" Risner was part of that legendary group who served in three wars, built an Air Force, and gave us an enduring example of courage and mission success...
 Today’s Airmen know we stand on the shoulders of giants.
 One of 'em is 9 feet tall… and headed west in full afterburner.”

 Brig.
-Gen. James Robinson "Robbie" Risner (January 16, 1925 – October 22, 2013) United States Air Force, double recipient of the Air Force Cross, awarded the first for valor in aerial combat and the second for gallantry as a prisoner of war of the North Vietnamese for more than seven years.
+Gen. James Robinson "Robbie" Risner (January 16, 1925 – October 22, 2013) United States Air Force, double recipient of the Air Force Cross, awarded the first for valour in aerial combat and the second for gallantry as a prisoner of war of the North Vietnamese for more than seven years.
 He was the first living recipient of the medal.

 I have two aircraft models that once belonged to Gen. Risner: a F-100 the first aircraft I supported and a F-105 one of the last.
 I had an autographed book that he wrote that some how disappeared.
 But the greatest gift was his friendship during many rounds of golf.
 Proud to say he was my friend.
 Retired Lt.Colonel Miguel H. Morris.